Ekram007/OOP_Problem1_Solution/README.md

   6. Prersonal rating for that art.

  One can add, update or delete an art .
 Also he can see the list of art individaully, for each type or accross all types with full details.

+How to run:

+    Open command prompt or terminal.
+GO to the directory.
+    Type 'javac Main.java' and enter.
+    Type 'java Main' and enter.